elastx/elx-docs/content/en/docs/kubernetes/guides/ingress.md

 alwaysopen: true
 ---

-## A quick example
+## Follow along demo

-In this example we will expose a web service using an Ingress resource and additionally demonstrate how to have cert-manager request a certificate to enable TLS using Let's Encrypt.
+In this piece, we show all steps to expose a web service using an Ingress resource.
+Additionally, we demonstrate how to enable TLS, by using cert-manager to request a Let's Encrypt certificate.

 ### Prerequisites